Wimnet/twitch_challenge/README.md

 ## Running a test

-Run a test as normal as defined in the README.md of the Challenge's [Github.](https://github.com/twitchtv/acm-mmsys-2020-grand-challenge)
+Once setup following the steps above, tests can be ran as normal as defined in the README.md of the Challenge's [Github.](https://github.com/twitchtv/acm-mmsys-2020-grand-challenge)

 ## Authors